adams-id/E-Commerce_Website/README.md

 Hooks and GraphQL is a later part of the project and would be updated according.

-Testing is done using the Jest Library.
+Performance Testing is done using the Jest Library.